JonathanRob/GeneSetAnalysisMatlab-doc/mkdocs/docs/userguide.md

 ```

-## Example 2: Using gene set collections derived from GEMs
+## 2. Using gene set collections derived from GEMs

 Genome-scale metabolic models (GEMs) are convenient collections of all known reactions comprising the metabolism of an organism or cell type.
 Since most GEMs contain gene information, we can extract gene set collections from the associations of these genes with other model components, such as metabolites or subsystems (pathways).

-### Extract and use a metabolite-based GSC
+### 2.1.
+Extract and use a metabolite-based GSC

 For this example, we will use a human genome-scale metabolic model, Human-GEM.
 A `.mat` version of the model can be retrieved from the [Human-GEM GitHub repository](https://github.com/SysBioChalmers/Human-GEM/tree/master/ModelFiles/mat).